 Length of Slings

 All cams come with a built-in sling, but some brands offer an extendable sling option, allowing you to protect wandering pitches and reduce cam walking without having to carry as many quickdraws.
-This saves the leader time and means you can climb with fewer carabiners and runners.
+This saves the leader time and means you can climb with fewer extra runners.
 The downside to extendable slings is they can be a little difficult to "de-extend" by the follower on the go, with one hand.
 With practice, it's not too hard, but if you're pumped and intent on following a pitch free, you'll have a bunch of cams swinging around low on your harness as you thrash your way up the pitch.
+Black Diamond has also done tests that show that have an extended runner may increase the chance that the thumb loop will become deformed and damaged in a high impact fall, so there is a compelling reason to forgo extendable slings as well.
 The DMM Dragon Cam has the longest extendable sling, and also a cool thumb piece that allows for the Dyneema sling to extend without any loss of strength.

 We hope that the information presented above has been helpful in your climbing quest.
 Check out our complete Climbing Cams Review to see how the top cams score against each other.